Allied logistics in the Southern France campaign: Marseille

 A US Navy salvage party and a detachment of the 1051st Engineer Port Construction and Repair Group arrived on 1 September.
 The 1051st was a specialized formation that had previously handled the rehabilitation of the ports of Palermo and Naples.
 The divers of the 1051st discovered that the port and berth entrances had been blocked by 33 ships.
 Some 65 ships had been scuttled in the harbor channels in a criss-cross arrangement, sometimes in two or three layers.
 Seven large ocean-going ships had been sunk in a heap at the harbor mouth to block it.
 The pattern of scuttling and demolition was designed to preclude the laying of piers over sunken ships, as had been done in Naples.

 Harbor clearance was undertaken by two groups from the US Navy, each consisting of about ten officers and a hundred enlisted men, plus two smaller groups from the British Royal Navy.
 Mines had been used prodigiously; some 172 were removed from the main basin.
 Minesweeper operations outside the breakwater set off mines in the inner basins.
 Navy minesweepers and salvage teams removed 5,000 mines of 15 different types.
 The engineers decided to bypass the harbor entrance by blowing a gap in the breakwater, but before this occurred the Navy managed to topple one of the seven sunken vessels in the pile, and this permitted ships to enter.

 The first to do so was the Liberty ship Robert Treat Paine, followed by its sister ships Henry W. Longfellow and Christopher Gale.
 They brought troops and equipment of Colonel R. Hunter Clarkson's 6th Port, and were unloaded in the stream by DUKWs.
 The 6th Port had previously operated the ports of Casablanca and Naples.
 The 6th Port brought four large cranes and a floating crane with it from Naples.
 Other cranes were repaired or brought from the beaches.
 By the end of September 39 cranes were in operation at Marseille.
 The first ship, another Liberty, Samsteel was able to dock on 15 September, and by the end of the month, 18 berths were available for use.
 On 19 September, the Swiss-registered Generosa, carrying a cargo of honey and powdered eggs, struck a mine, and the master and several crew members were lost.

 Tugs and barges to work the port were drawn from other ports in the MTO and directly from the United States.
-In September, 36 disassembled 100 MTON Quonset barges arrived in Naples, where they were assembled and then towed to Marseilles by tugs.
+In September, 36 disassembled 100 MTON Quonset barges arrived in Naples, where they were assembled and then towed to Marseille by tugs.
 Another 18 barges arrived in October.
 The project was set back when one of the four large tugs used to tow the barges between Naples and Marseille capsized and sank.
 Pilferage was a problem at Marseille, with 600 arrests in October and 1,744 in November.
 Theft of gasoline was a major problem, and contributed to the POL shortage.